 No needed updates have been identified for the Supported Operating Classes element.
 This element supports signaling of the newly defined 6 GHz Operating Classes without modification.

-Regarding Country element, since all 6 GHz STAs have dot11OperatingClassesRequired equal to true (see 26.17.2.1), the Triplet field in Country element will contain Operating/Subband Sequence fields which indicate the Operating Class (in Operating Triplet) that corresponds to the channel numbers (in Subband Triplet).
+Regarding Country element, since all 6 GHz APs have dot11OperatingClassesRequired equal to true (see 26.17.2.1), the Country element is present in Beacon and Probe Response frames, and the Triplet field in Country element will contain Operating/Subband Sequence fields which indicate the Operating Class (in Operating Triplet) that corresponds to the channel numbers (in Subband Triplet).
 Modifications are proposed as follows:

 Explicitly disallow inclusion of Subband Triplet fields prior to Operating/subband sequences in 6 GHz band, since they do not contain an OpClass and the channel numbers alone are ambiguous